magmide/purpose-talk/slides.md

 > The climb isn’t progress: the climb is a mountain of debt.

 </v-click>

 <v-click at="2">

 > The insidious thing about research debt is that it’s normal.
 Everyone takes it for granted, and doesn’t realize that things could be different.
-For example, it’s normal to give very mediocre explanations of research, and people perceive that to be the ceiling of explanation quality.
-On the rare occasions that truly excellent explanations come along, people see them as one-off miracles rather than a sign that we could systematically be doing better.

 </v-click>